Okerew/od.nvim/README.md

 * `ODRemoveTracepoint`: Removes a tracepoint assigned to the current line, copies the command for removing a watchpoint depending on filetype.
 * `ODClearPoints`: Clears breakpoints, watchpoints, tracepoints.
+* `ODSavePoints`: Saves breakpoints, watchpoints, tracepoints to a json like file.
+* `ODLoadPoints`: Loads breakpoints, watchpoints, tracepoints from a json save file.

 **Python, jest, busted tests:**
 * `ODPythonTest`: Runs a python test with picker logic.